Deep Curve-dependent PDEs for affine rough volatility: Pricing via curve-dependent PDEs

 for $t\in [0, T)$, with boundary condition $P\left(T, S_T, \Theta^T\right) = g(S_T)$, where, at the point $(t, x, \Theta^t)$,

-\end{theorem} Note that the function~$\Ps$ in the theorem depends on the curve~$\Theta^t$, but the coefficients only depend on the one-dimensional curve~$\Theta^t$ corresponding to the variance process.
-The pricing PDE~\eqref{eq:CPDE} has both state-dependent terms, involving derivatives with respect to~$x$, and curve-dependent ones, involving functional derivatives with respect to~$\omega$.
+\end{theorem} The pricing PDE~\eqref{eq:CPDE} has both state-dependent terms, involving derivatives with respect to~$x$, and curve-dependent ones, involving functional derivatives with respect to~$\omega$.
 In order to streamline the presentation, we defer to Appendix~\ref{sec:Review} the precise framework, borrowed from~\cite{Viens}, to define these derivatives.
 Without essential loss of understanding for the rest of the analysis, the reader can view them basically as Fr\'echet derivatives (with some regularisation due to the singularity of the kernel along the diagonal).
 We would like to point out, however that our framework, supported by Assumption~\ref{assu:Functional}, concerns functions that depend on points~$S_t$ and on curves~$\Theta^t$ rather than on full history-dependent paths, as is done for example in~\cite{Touzi3, Touzi2, Touzi1}.
 During the last revision stages of the present work, Bayer, Qiu and Yao~\cite{BayerSPDE} extended this approach to more general rough stochastic volatility models, via the use of backward stochastic PDEs, investigating the existence of such equations, and developing a deep-learning based algorithm to solve them.

+\begin{remark} Assumption~\ref{assu:Functional} yields Theorem~\ref{thm:PDEBSDE} in the sense that, when evaluating the European option at time $t \in [0,T)$, the price only depends on the value of the underlying~$S$ at time~$t$ and on the curve~$(\Theta^t_u)_{u \in [t,T]}$.
+It is therefore not a fully path-dependent PDE, explaining the terminology `curve-dependent' rather than `path-dependent'.
+While one could appeal directly to techniques tailored for curve-dependent PDEs, stating the results in the more general framework of path-dependent PDEs allow for greater generality and extensions to the fully path-dependent case.
+One such example is that of a floating leg of a variance swap.
+In this case, we can write the price at time $t\in [0,T]$ as